CesiumGS/cesium-webpack-example/TUTORIAL.md

 </body>
 </html>
 ```
-3. Run the command `nmp build`.
+3. Run the command `npm run build`.
 Ensure that the project is built correctly.
 4. Run `npm start` and open http://localhost:8080/ in a web browser to see the CesiumJS viewer.

 ![South San Francisco](./screenshots/ssf2.png)